 4.2 Study area and its Population

 The main study area of our paper was 'Ishan Gopalpur',-which is a union of Faridpur Sador Upazila, is located in the North-East side of Faridpur city, Bangladesh.
 There are total 27,234 (Twenty-seven thousands two hundreds thirty four)people who are currently living in this union.
 More specifically, Tepakhola and Ambikapur are the two areas of this union where data are collected from targeted people who had been migrated there after they were affected by river erosion.2 Basically, they came here from VajonDanga and NotunDokan area which is in the East side of Faridpur Sadar Upazila near the Padma River.
+Here, the author has made no mention the document reference, i.e. the name of the structure, the date of publication and the pagination, which highlights the total number of internally displaced persons.

 4.3 Sampling techniques, sample size

 The two areas we have selected as our target population have large number of populations of around 27,234 (Twenty-seven thousands two hundreds thirty four)people under study, so it was quite hard to include whole population in our study.
 As it was impossible to figure out our unit of analysis group from huge population, so for selecting our study respondents, we have thus used ‘Snowball sampling’ where respondents guided us to population most relevant to our target group.
 That means, we had identified few respondents who were migrated to these areas after losing their home in river erosion and shifted here as ‘Internally Displaced Person’.
 The total number of sample size was 120 (One hundred and twenty), further divided into two groups- male and female with 60 persons in each unit.
+The author no mention the number of people investigated and the mathematical formula use.
+Similarly, he has nt provide a cartographic illustration highlighting the study area.
+What is the population sampling ratio of 27,234?

 4.4 Data analysis process

 We have analyzed both primary and secondary data for the study.
 It includes on-field primary data, secondary data sources like journal and newspaper articles.
 Basically, we used the survey method with close-ended questionnaire set and interviews with semi-structured questionnaire set designed for our sample group were the main data collecting techniques employed here.
 We had a list of questions that we used as an interview guide for this semi-structured interview method, but the informants had a lot of freedom in how they responded.
 Following the ethical guidelines, we conducted interviews with semi-structured questionnaire set between October 2023 to January 2024.
 Before starting the interview, we explained the purpose of the research, the reason for asking them to participate, confidentiality and the right to withdraw.
 The verbal and written consent was taken for the interviews as per the respondent’s choice.
 Obtained data was then analyzed using simple content analysis method where similar responses were categorized into one.
+How was this data processed?
+What tools and software were used?
+Please specify.

 4.5 Limitation